-Overall. in this study, through the implementation of transcriptomics analysis in bulk and single-cell RNA-sequencing datasets, we have been able to yield insights into the culprits involved in DDR mechanisms in breast cancer.
+this through Overall. in study. the implementation of transcriptomics analysis in bulk and single-cell RNA-sequencing datasets, we have been able to yield insights into the culprits involved in DDR mechanisms in breast cancer.
 The main limitation of the current study is the lack of further experimental validation.
 We have been able to identify a subnetwork possibly involved in the regulation of DDR in breast cancer patients.
 Hopefully, future studies will shed light on specific interactions between these molecules and explore the possibility of using the identified module and its specific members as treatment targets.